Capoeira: Weapons

 Through most of its history in Brazil, capoeira commonly featured weapons and weapon training, given its street fighting nature.
 Capoeiristas usually carried knives and bladed weapons with them, and the berimbau could be used to conceal those inside, or even to turn itself into a weapon by attaching a blade to its tip.
 The knife or razor was used in street rodas and/or against openly hostile opponents, and would be drawn quickly to stab or slash.
 Other hiding places for the weapons included hats and umbrellas.

 Mestre Bimba included in his teachings a curso de especialização or "specialization course", in which the pupils would be taught defenses against knives and guns, as well as the usage of knife, straight razor, scythe, club, chanfolo (double-edged dagger), facão (facón or machete) and tira-teima (cane sword).
-Upon graduating, pupils were given a red scarf which marked their specialty.
-This course was scarcely used, and was ceased after some time.
-A more common custom practised by Bimba and his students, however, was furtively handing a weapon to a player before a jogo for them to use it to attack their opponent on Bimba's sign, with the other player's duty being to disarm them.
+Upon graduating, pupils were given a red scarf, which marked their specialty.
+This course was scarcely used, and ceased after some time.
+A more common custom practised by Bimba and his students, however, was to furtively hand a weapon to a player before a jogo for them to use it to attack their opponent on Bimba's sign, with the other player's duty being to disarm them.

 This weapon training is almost completely absent in current capoeira teachings, but some groups still practice the use of razors for ceremonial usage in the rodas.

 As a game

+In Bantu culture, the Nkhumbi term ochimama encapsulates the overlapping meanings of game, dance, and tradition.
+This overlap is also found in Afro-Brazilian folklore, where many similar forms of expression are called brincadeiras (games).
+Some scholars have interpreted capoeira as a way of concealing martial arts within dance movements.
+However, research from Angola suggests that the relationship between game, fight, and dance may be even deeper.
+These scholars propose that the ambivalence between these three elements is a fundamental aspect of the ancestral grammar shared by engolo and capoeira.

 Playing capoeira is both a game and a method of practicing the application of capoeira movements in simulated combat.
 It can be played anywhere, but it's usually done in a roda.
-During the game most capoeira moves are used, but capoeiristas usually avoid using punches or elbow strikes unless it's a very aggressive game.
+During the game most capoeira moves are used, but capoeiristas usually avoid punches or elbow strikes unless it's a very aggressive game.
+The game does not focus on knocking down or defeating opponents, but rather on body dialogue and highlighting skills.

-The game usually does not focus on knocking down or destroying the opponent, rather it emphasizes skill.
-Capoeiristas often prefer to rely on a takedown like a rasteira, then allowing the opponent to recover and get back into the game.
-It is also very common to slow down a kick inches before hitting the target, so a capoeirista can enforce superiority without the need of injuring the opponent.
-If an opponent clearly cannot dodge an attack, there is no reason to complete it.
-However, between two high-skilled capoeiristas, the game can get much more aggressive and dangerous.
-Capoeiristas tend to avoid showing this kind of game in presentations or to the general public.